 All the ways of a man are pure in his own eyes, but the Lord weighs the spirit.
 Proverbs 16:2 ESV

 Our actions are an overflow of what is in our hearts.
 Our actions are a reflection of our spiritual condition.
 If you constantly lie to get what you want then in your spirit you are an evil liar.
+Any commentary of Exodus 3:4 requires us to understand the history of Moses.
 If like Moses you harbor hate in your heart and it spills out into murder then you are an evil murder.
 Even if my hate has never spilled out into an action of murder that does not mean I am not a murder in my spirit.
 God knows the state of our spirit.
 Moses murdered for what was a noble reason in his own mind but it was out of hate and it was wrong.

 After a lifetime on the run Moses who once had ambitions to rule like a king of Egypt has lived his life humbly in the wilderness tending flocks and raising a family.
 He is no longer the murder he once was.
 It is at this point that God weighs his spirit again.
 God makes the move to introduce himself to Moses completing the transformation from shrewd prince of Egypt to child and servant of the one true king.